SHaiderM16/FAST-KHI-Semester-5/README.md

 - [Additional Resources](#-additional-resources)

-### 🔗 How to crack your fourth semester at FAST NUCES!
+### 🔗 How to crack your fifth semester at FAST NUCES!
 - [Time management](#-time-management)

 - [Course-wise guide](#-course-wise-guide)